 |View at Best Buy||View at Best Buy||View at Best Buy||View at Best Buy|

-The removable battery makes for a compelling reason to favor Shark cordless vacuums over Dyson.
+Shark’s removable battery makes for a compelling reason to favor its cordless vacuums over Dyson.
 However, Dyson still boasts impressive stats when it comes to weight and dustbin capacity.
 Their performance is top-notch as well.

-Keep in mind, the battery runtimes in the table are considering both batteries combined for the F80 and IONFlex models.
+Keep in mind, the battery life in the table is considering both batteries combined for the F80 and IONFlex models.

 The P50 is, at its core, an upright vacuum.
 That means that by design it stands upright on its own.
 However, with its Powered Lift-Away feature you can use it similar to a stick vacuum.
 Though it only comes with a single battery, you can purchase another one separately.